aecsocket/aeronet/README.md

   * The complexity of the underlying transport is abstracted away, which allows for both flexibility in implementation, and less cognitive load on the API user
   * Configuration options are still exposed, however there are always a set of sane defaults
+* Comfortable for non-async code
+  * This crate abstracts away transport-related async code, and exposes a simpler sync API.
 * Lightweight and have a small footprint
   * The crate minimizes the amount of data copied by using [`Bytes`], reducing allocations
   * Features such as reliability and ordering are implemented with a small memory footprint